thegranduke/rock-paper-scissors/README.md

 2. The computer randomly selects its move.
 3. Scores are updated based on the outcome.
 4. Victory is declared when a score reaches 5.

+Ready to play?
+Clone the repo, open the game, and show the computer who's boss! or play it live [here]https://thegranduke.github.io/rock-paper-scissors/